The Onboarding Cliff: Getting New Hires to 80% Productivity in 4 Weeks Instead of 12

 The framework that shows the most consistent results across case studies follows a progressive autonomy model: observation, guided execution, supervised independence, then full autonomy.

 Week 1: Observation.
-The new hire shadows the person they’re replacing (or the closest equivalent) in everything — client meetings, internal processes, decision-making, daily routines.
+The new hire shadows the person they’re replacing (or the closest equivalent) in everything — patient consultations, internal processes, decision-making, daily routines.
 They don’t execute anything.
 They watch, ask questions, and document what they observe.
 By Friday, they understand 70% of what the role requires.

 This feels slow.
 Owners worry about “wasting” a week of salary on someone who isn’t producing.
 But every case study confirms: the observation week prevents the three months of corrective feedback that follow when someone starts doing before they understand.